RichardBrown384/riscos-artworks-js/CONTRIBUTING.md

 ### If you would like to use riscos-artworks-js in your own project or generally improve it...

-**riscos-artworks-js** was developed as the result of a desire to try and preserve information about an uncommon 1990s vector graphics file format (originating from the UK).
+**riscos-artworks-js** was developed as the result of a desire to try and preserve information about an unusual 1990s vector graphics file format.
 It wasn't developed with end users in mind and there are definitely areas for improvement.
 E.g.,

 * Reworking the library's interface so that it's possible to integrate with other JS